 Sloppy thinking about honesty serves us poorly.
 Students use it to cheat.
 Marketers use it to embellish.
 Politicians use it to lie.
 We paradoxically reject dishonesty, yet expect it everywhere.
 How do we get clearer thinking about the principle of honesty?

-When I think of that moment after dinner discovering the scattered remains of my son’s integrity, I have to consider that this five-year-old’s failure wasn’t just about the truth.
+When I think of that moment after dinner discovering the scattered remains of my sweet son’s integrity, I have to consider that this five-year-old’s failure wasn’t just about the truth.
 He wasn’t fundamentally dishonest.
 Indeed like any kid, he was sometimes brutally honest and we’d teach him what was and wasn’t okay to say to people.
-(What is politeness if not tiny, acceptable dishonesties?)
+(What is politeness if not often tiny, acceptable dishonesties?)

 I knew then and know now that he has a good heart.
 So why was I hurt at being lied to?
 The problem that dinner wasn’t his commitment to truth, but his relationship with us, his parents.
 It mattered that he was my son.
 If I’d been babysitting a nephew, the same sneaky behavior would’ve been funny to me, not offensive.
 With my son it wasn’t just the truth at stake; it was our connection.